advanced-computer-lab-2023/fatty-and-co-Clinic/README.md

 We use [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) to make sure formatting is proper so make sure to use it when writing code.

+### Design Pattern

+The project follows the MVC design pattern ,MVC is a software architectural pattern commonly used for developing user interfaces that divide the related program logic into three interconnected elements.
+This is done to separate internal representations of information from the ways information is presented to and accepted from the user , So the Files in the backend was divided into the M (models) where the schema of the models exist which represent the core of the database , the C (controller) where the functions needed for the routes exists and the V (views) the view in MERN stack is represented by the react frontend server.

 ## Screenshots

 ![App Screenshot](./screenshots/website/loginPage.jpg)